How Scientific Problems Shape Theory Development

 Image from https://plato.stanford.edu/entries/descartes-physics

-We invite you to join the presentation in person in the DESY Auditorium.
+We invite you to attend the presentation in person at the DESY Auditorium.
 We will also offer a webcast to this colloquium.

 Connection details at https://desy.zoom.us/j/99616528733